AymanKastali/portfolio/README.md

 # Software Engineer

 ## About Me

-I am a backend engineer with over 6 years of experience in designing scalable, efficient, and secure backend systems.
+I’m a backend engineer with 6+ years of experience designing scalable and secure systems.
-Passionate about building production-ready solutions using Python, Go, and modern cloud-native tools, I specialize in API design, microservices architecture, and DevOps integration to meet the highest standards of performance and security.
+I specialize in Python, Go, API design, system architecture, microservices, and Linux OS.
-With expertise in Python, Django, and FastAPI, I focus on creating high-performance systems and APIs.
-Additionally, I am proficient in Go for developing high-performance microservices, and I have a strong background in AI and leverage machine learning and automation to optimize system efficiency.
+My focus is on building high-performance systems with Python and Go, while leveraging AI and machine learning to optimize efficiency.

 ---